Other brands: None

 - Time limit for the catch-up programme

-- Eligible until 31 March 2020 or they turn 81 years of age, whichever comes first
+- Eligible until 31 December 2020* or they turn 81 years of age, whichever occurs first

 Funded vaccine doses will only be available through general practice.